71tech/ODIN/README.md

 Many common fields are available, see [wiki](https://github.com/71tech/ODIN/wiki/Available-fields) for details.
 If something is missing you can open an issue or make a [contribution](#contribution).

 ## Quick start
 Clone the ODIN repo using [abapgit](https://github.com/abapGit/abapGit).
 Create a package first, we recommend ZODIN.
-You can utilize this [simple Excel template](https://github.com/71tech/ODIN/blob/a18d07e11fa689ccd2c212c3ca3b8c320953de90/examples/ODIN_simple.xlsx) for your first posting.
-It contains an example for an outgoing invoice.
+You can utilize this [simple Excel template](https://github.com/71tech/ODIN/blob/a18d07e11fa689ccd2c212c3ca3b8c320953de90/examples/ODIN_simple.xlsx) for your first postings.
 Of course some IDs such as company code, g/l account or vendor number need to be adjusted to your environment.
 Go to transaction ZODIN, select the local file, hit "Execute" and an ALV Grid List with your posting data should appear.
-If the status says  "READY" and everything looks fine hit "Post" and FI document will be created.
-Double click on a row in order to display a document in transaction fb03.
+If the status says  "READY" and everything looks fine hit "Post" and a FI document will be created.
+Double click on a row in order to jump to transaction fb03.

 ## Dataset structure